-Situated between Downtown Baton Rouge and Louisiana State University, the Municipal Dock lies on an emerging pedestrian thoroughfare that connects these two distinct urban areas.
+Situated between downtown and Louisiana State University, the Baton Rouge Municipal Dock lies on an emerging pedestrian thoroughfare that connects these two distinct urban areas.
 Identified as a primary component of public infrastructure that can once again provide access to the Mississippi River, the Municipal Dock can be transformed through a mixed-use development to offer a multiplicity of both public and private amenities.

 The public centerpiece to the mixed use development is a sheltered public plaza nested below the soaring span of residential units above.
 The plaza terminates the covered walkway which spans the batture and wetlands areas and is scaled to host a myriad of public events, from art installations and exhibitions, to chamber and acoustic concerts, to parties and galas.
 Adjacent to the public plaza lies a restaurant space designed to attract public interaction and maintain a dynamic development on the river.